* Cameron under international pressure over EU policy

-“The prime minister’s view is that he wants a change in Britain’s relationship with the European Union and to seek fresh consent for that.”
+“The prime minister’s view is that he wants a change in Britain’s relationship with the European Union and to seek fresh consent for that,” the spokesman said.

-But the U.S. comments raised hackles elsewhere.
-Dominic Raab, a lawmaker from the Conservative party, told the BBC that Britain needed to do what was in its own interests and “not what is convenient for the Americans”.
+The U.S. comments raised hackles elsewhere.
+Dominic Raab, a lawmaker from the Conservative party, told the BBC Britain needed to do what was in its own interests and “not what is convenient for the Americans”.

-Nigel Farage, the leader of the anti-EU UK Independence Party, a party which has surged in the polls on the back of eurosceptic sentiment, was more blunt.
+Nigel Farage, the leader of the anti-EU UK Independence Party, which has surged in the polls on the back of eurosceptic sentiment, was more blunt.

 “The UK is a good and candid friend of the U.S., but having a historic special relationship should never mean being America’s poodle,” he said in a statement.